angiedickson24/ticket-lifecycle/README.md

 <img src="https://github.com/user-attachments/assets/eed67ceb-8e24-4e0a-bd92-a33c2b2c65f5" height="80%" width="80%" alt="ticket 1 created"/>
 </p>
-<p>We’ll access this ticket using the John Doe user we created in the Post-Installation project.
-Since online banking being down is urgent, we’ll set the SLA to "Sev-A." Although John is on the support team and could work on it, it's more appropriate to assign it to the Online Banking team.
-Jane from that team can then resolve and close the ticket.
+<p>We’ll access the ticket using the John Doe user from the Post-Installation project.
+Given the urgency of the online banking issue, we’ll set the SLA to "Sev-A." While John from the support team could handle it, it's better to assign it to the Online Banking team.
+Jane from that team will resolve and close the ticket.
 </p>
 <br />
 <p>